Alvvays: Formation and early years (2011–2015)

-Molly Rankin, the group's singer-songwriter, is the daughter of John Morris Rankin, a fiddler with the Celtic folk family collective the Rankin Family, who enjoyed international success in the 1990s.
+Molly Rankin, the group's singer-songwriter, is the daughter of John Morris Rankin, a fiddler with the Celtic folk family collective The Rankin Family, who enjoyed international success in the 1990s.
+She wrote and sang the song "Sunset" on the 2007 Rankin Family album Reunion.
 Rankin grew up in Mabou, Nova Scotia, writing music with her neighbour, keyboardist Kerri MacLellan.
 She later met guitarist and partner Alec O'Hanley at a concert.
 With the help of O'Hanley, Rankin quietly released a solo extended play titled She in 2010.
 Alvvays was formed the following year, with Rankin recruiting MacLellan, O'Hanley, drummer Phil MacIsaac and bassist Brian Murphy.
 Rankin picked the name Alvvays because it had a "shred of sentiment and nostalgia."
 The spelling of the band name was due to the fact that there was already a band named Always signed to Sony.

 The band members moved to Toronto and secured jobs that allowed them to tour occasionally.
 The group toured extensively as supporting acts for bands such as Peter Bjorn and John and the Decemberists.
 Their self-titled debut studio album, Alvvays, was recorded in Calgary with Chad VanGaalen in March 2013; Graham Walsh helped track the album while John Agnello helped mix it.

-Alvvays were signed to Polyvinyl Records (US) on the strength of their performances at SXSW (South by Southwest) and online response to the demo of their single "Adult Diversion".
+Alvvays were signed to Polyvinyl Records (US) on the strength of their performances at South by Southwest and online response to the demo of their single "Adult Diversion".
 The album Alvvays was released by Royal Mountain Records (Canada), Polyvinyl Records (US) and Transgressive Records (Europe) in July 2014.
 Simon Vozick-Levinson, writing in Rolling Stone, called the album an "indie-pop wonder".
 Alvvays went to #1 on US college charts on August 5, 2014; in November that year they performed in Los Angeles with another Canadian band, Absolutely Free.

 "Archie, Marry Me" became a minor hit.
 The single for "Archie, Marry Me" featured the B-side "Underneath Us" which was recorded after the eponymous album.

 The group toured heavily in support of their debut, including slots at Glastonbury 2015 and Coachella Valley Music and Arts Festival in 2016.

 The debut album was nominated to the shortlist of the 2015 Polaris Music Prize.
 They performed at that year's gala with the Toronto Symphony Orchestra.
 At the Juno Awards of 2015, the band was nominated as Breakthrough Group of the Year, and Alvvays was nominated for Alternative Album of the Year.